Landscape Mulch or Decorative rock in Nanaimo, BC

 This is one of the most expensive options on the market as its charged and delivered by weight.
 Not a viable option if you like to work in your beds, as moving things around can be quite cumbersome.
 You will need Fabric on the ground, if you want the rock to be a good weed barrier.
 Not a good option under coniferous trees and evergreens as it hard to keep clean.

-How will Mulch benefit me?
+How will landscape mulch benefit me?

 - Adds curb appeal.